ahmed-hariri/Kodatchi-001/README.md

   ✨ Passionate about web development and building intuitive user interfaces.<br>
   📚 Currently learning new technologies to enhance my skills.<br>
   🎯 Goal: Create high-performance and scalable applications.<br>
-  🎲 Fun fact: I love exploring new libraries and frameworks to optimize my workflow.
+  🎲 Fun fact: I love exploring new libraries and frameworks to optimize my workflow.<br>
   🔗 Connect with me on <a href="https://www.linkedin.com/in/your-linkedin-profile" target="_blank">LinkedIn</a><br>
 </p>